CAD-Tokenizer: Towards Text-based CAD Prototyping via Modality-Specific Tokenization: Related Works

 \subsection{CAD Modeling}

 In general, CAD modeling tasks take different types of user inputs and generate sequential CAD output that renders into 3D objects by 3D kernels.

 \textbf{Classical CAD Tasks.} Classical CAD tasks focus on generating CAD sequences from non-textual inputs.
-This includes hand sketches \citep{vitruvion}, point clouds \citep{cadsignet, stepbystep}, sequence prefixes \citep{skexgen, hnc}, or even random noise \citep{deepcad}.
+This includes hand sketches \citep{vitruvion, cadmllm}, point clouds \citep{cadsignet, stepbystep}, sequence prefixes \citep{skexgen, hnc}, or even random noise \citep{deepcad}.
 There are also tasks involving masked variation, where some primitives are masked out and converted into random variants \citep{flexcad, skexgen, hnc}.
-Our work differs from these works in two ways.
+Our work differs from these works in different ways.
 First, our work focuses on CAD generation from textual inputs.
-Second, while works in these categories often use transformer encoders to extract features and decode specific IDs, they do not involve texts or natural languages and thus have no need to leverage the textual understanding capability of LLMs and hence do not need to align these IDs with them.
+Second, while works in these categories often use transformer encoders to extract features and decode specific IDs, they do not unify the encoding procedure into one model due to technical limitations.
+Third, while some of the previous works \citep{skexgen, hnc} train transformer modules using their codebooks, they do not involve texts or natural language inputs and thus have no need to leverage pretrained LLMs.
+This prevents the need to add alignment modules in the classic paradigms.

 \textbf{Text-based CAD Tasks.} Text-based CAD tasks focus on generating CAD sequences based on textual instructions.
 Inputs for these tasks fall into two main types: the first type includes only textual instructions on how to generate an initial CAD model, and the second type includes a CAD sequence (of the same representation format) and a textual instruction on how to modify the given model.
-The former is the Text-to-CAD task \citep{cadfusion, cadtranslator, cadllama, text2cad} and the latter is the CAD-editing task \citep{cadeditor}.
+The former is the Text-to-CAD task \citep{cadfusion, cadtranslator, cadllama, text2cad, cadmium, cadcoder, cadgpt} and the latter is the CAD-editing task \citep{cadeditor}.
 Our work differs from these tasks as we propose the \tbcp \ task, which merges them.
 Given that initiating and editing CAD models is a standard procedure in industry, a single-model solution is both necessary and promising for the prototyping pipeline.